rwynn/monstache/README.md

 When `resume` is true, monstache writes the timestamp of mongodb operations it has successfully synced to elasticsearch to the collection `monstache.monstache`.
 It also reads this value from that collection when it starts in order to replay events which it might have missed because monstache was stopped. monstache uses the value of `resume-name` as a key when storing and retrieving timestamps.
-If `resume` is true but `resume-name` is not supplied this key defaults to `default`.
+If `resume` is true but `resume-name` is not set the key defaults to `default`.
+In the case where `resume` is true and `worker` is set but `resume-name` is not set the key defaults to the name of the worker.

 When `replay` is true, monstache replays all events from the beginning of the mongodb oplog and syncs them to elasticsearch.